 The Instant Pot is an electric pressure cooker.
 It’s different than the old stovetop models that our mothers and grandmothers had.
 Those were scary because they made a lot of noise and there were stories flying around about them exploding!

-- The main base where the panel and buttons are located
+- The main base where the buttons are located,

-- The electric cord that plugs in the back of the base
+- and the electric cord that plugs in the back of the base.

-The panel with all the buttons can be intimidating, but you actually only need to use a few settings once you plug it in.
+The panel with all the buttons can be intimidating, but you actually only need to use a few settings.